codio-content/Javascript_Maze-Algorithms_conditional_statements/.guides/content/Otherwise---Else-ed4e.md

 }
 ```

-In our code, we are actually saying "if the left arrow key is then move to the left **otherwise** move to the right ".
+In our code, we are actually saying "if the left arrow key is pressed then move to the left **otherwise** move to the right ".

 Notice that the `else` statement comes after the end of the `if () {  }` code block.